 The educational community is dreaming big for students’ success in and out of the classrooms.
 Bringing these ideas into manageable lesson plans is tricky, but doable.

 My vision is to establish a learning environment that helps learners choose a growth mindset by overcoming the obstacles they face.
 I help students recognize the value curiosity brings to learning by reducing the barriers to success that come from their own mindset- whether fixed or growth oriented.

 My philosophy about learning is well developed and backed by cognitivist and constructivist theory and research.
-Embedded in my philosophy is a teaching model I created (Environmental Influence Model) for coaching self-directed learners, which supports what I believe, and works well in the courses I’ve designed and led.
+Embedded in my belief is a teaching model I created (Environmental Influence Model) for coaching self-directed learners, which supports what I believe, and works well in the courses I’ve designed and led.
 The basis for my model can be found in another post, Creating a Growth Mindset Plan, which explains my personal mindset legacy, and additional resources for developing a growth mindset at any age.

-However, vision, research, and sound practices aren’t enough to effectively teach in the current K-12 environment.
+However, vision, research, and sound practices aren’t enough to adequately teach in the current K-12 environment.
 Students and teachers arguably need structure and measurable results.
 In most schools, lesson plans set the pace and grades continue to be the target for student achievement – in spite of the changing educational landscape.

 American education isn’t perfect, but some schools get it right.
-In short, success in education happens when what we know (through facts and experiences) and what we’ve learned (the difference in understanding between two points) collide with the choices we make.
+In short, success in education happens when what we know (through facts and experiences) and what we’ve learned (the difference in understanding between two points) collides with the choices we make.
 For education to continue to evolve, we have to consider our state of mind before we choose.

 Image Source: Google Images, licensed for non-commercial reuse with modifications